 If the connection to Arrow Connect is successful, the Status field in the Arrow Connect section will indicate Connected and the Device Name and Device HID fields will update with values matching the demo kit.

 If the connection to Arrow Connect is unsuccessful, the status field will indicate Disconnected.
 The most likely cause of this error is selecting a network with restricted ports in step 7.1.4.
 Close the GUI, relaunch, and start again from step 7.1.1

+If problems still persist, please refer to the Troubleshooting section in the appendix.

 Running the Demo

+Navigate to the Safari Data tab in the GUI

-Click the Start button in the Safari section of the GUI
+Click the Start Demo button in the Safari section of the GUI

-Click the Stop button to stop the demo
+Click the Stop Demo button to stop the demo

 Understanding the Data

 Navigate to the Safari Data tab in the GUI to view the data

+The Data Streaming Method indicates how the GUI software is receiving the data.
+This field will either indicate “Cloud” if data is being received from Arrow Connect via MQTT or “Serial” if data is being received via the serial port connection to the demo kit or “None” if no data is currently being received.

+None

+Cloud

+Serial

 When the Data Format radio button at the bottom Safari Data tab is set to Raw:

-The top subplot, Channel 0 Voltage, shows the raw voltage from channel 0 of the AD7124 (accelerometer)
+The top subplot, Channel 0 Voltage, shows the raw voltage from channel 0 of the AD7124 (accelerometer).
+Note the X-axis is sample number and the Y-axis is Voltage.
+The annotation to the right of the plot shows the maximum, mean, and minimum values for the data currently displayed by the plot as well as the last value received.
+The value of any point on the plot can also be seen by hovering over the desired point.

-The next subplot, Channel 4 Voltage, shows the raw voltage from channel 4 of the AD7124 (temperature sensor)
+The next subplot, Channel 4 Voltage, shows the raw voltage from channel 4 of the AD7124 (temperature sensor).
+Note when the demo kit receives data via the cloud, the X-axis is time in the format MM:SS.ms; when the demo kit receives data via serial, the X-axis is sample number.
+The Y-axis is Voltage regardless of how data is received.
+The annotation to the right of the plot shows the maximum, mean, and minimum values for the data currently displayed by the plot as well as the last value received.
+The value of any point on the plot can also be seen by hovering over the desired point.

-The bottom subplot, Channel 6 Voltage, shows the raw voltage from channel 6 of the AD7124 (pressure sensor)
+The bottom subplot, Channel 6 Voltage, shows the raw voltage from channel 6 of the AD7124 (pressure sensor).
+Note when the demo kit receives data via the cloud, the X-axis is time in the format MM:SS.ms; when the demo kit receives data via serial, the X-axis is sample number.
+The Y-axis is Voltage regardless of how data is received.
+The annotation to the right of the plot shows the maximum, mean, and minimum values for the data currently displayed by the plot as well as the last value received.

 When the Data Format radio button at the bottom Safari Data tab is set to Converted:

-The top subplot, Accelerometer, shows the reading from the accelerometer
+The top subplot, Accelerometer, shows the reading from the accelerometer.
+Note the X-axis is sample number and the Y-axis is acceleration measured in G’s.
+The annotation to the right of the plot shows the maximum, mean, and minimum values for the data currently displayed by the plot as well as the last value received.
+The value of any point on the plot can also be seen by hovering over the desired point.